mbernwieser/autodarts-caller/README.md

 ## Drawbacks

 **Important:** This tool has no access to the information of your current match.
 It can only call the score of your thrown three darts.
 Neither does it now if you've just won a leg, nor does it call the remaining points.
+If you want a more sophisticated caller, you should use xy [lbormann/autodarts-caller](https://github.com/lbormann/autodarts-caller)

 **Besides that: the autodarts-api is not stable yet and can change anytime.
 This means that this tool may stop working after a new release of autodarts.**